Close

 Additionally (and perhaps more importantly), a failure to follow any of the above rules may lead to further breakdown of a likely already strained and distrustful relationship between the divorcees and/or their lawyer(s), leading to less of a likelihood that a reasonable settlement can be reached.

 A good mediator or divorce lawyer will understand the ins and outs of these rules of engagement and will make sure you are on the right track.
-They understand strategy and leverage but will not risk the harsh consequences that come with violating the basic rules of engagement or compromise your integrity and the integrity of your case.
+They understand strategy and leverage but will not risk the harsh consequences that come with violating the basic rules of engagement or compromising your integrity and the integrity of your case.
 Hello Divorce has mediators and divorce lawyers you can work with by the hour with no retainer.

 ABOUT THE AUTHOR